DAX function reference

 Financial functions - These functions are used in formulas that perform financial calculations, such as net present value and rate of return.

-Information functions - These functions look at a table or column provided as an argument to another function and tells you whether the value matches the expected type.
+Information functions - These functions look at a table or column provided as an argument to another function and returns whether the value matches the expected type.
 For example, the ISERROR function returns TRUE if the value you reference contains an error.

 Logical functions - These functions return information about values in an expression.
 For example, the TRUE function lets you know whether an expression that you are evaluating returns a TRUE value.